Drum Castle: Recent status

 The castle has been a Category-A Listed property since 1987.
 The report states that the agreement with the National Trust was made in 1964 by Mr H.Q.
 Forbes Irvine, the 24th Laird, and that the agreement came into force in 1976, after 650 years of ownership by the Irvine Lairds.
-The summary states that the tower was built in 1280–1300, that the Jacobean Wing was added in 1619 and that modificants were made ca. 1800, 1840 and 1875.
+The summary states that the tower was built in 1280–1300, that the Jacobean Wing was added in 1619 and that modifications were made ca. 1800, 1840 and 1875.
 The Chapel is Category-B Listed as are the Walled Garden and East Lodge; in 1987, the garden was "derelict".

 The chapel, dining hall and estate may be hired for weddings and corporate functions.
 The current (early 2020) NTS website, however, discusses its Garden of Historic Roses, spread out over four distinct areas.
 The grand Victorian library with over 4,000 books was one of the attractions; the castle was also offering a "programme of temporary exhibitions throughout the year".
 A tourism website added that the castle "contains superb furniture and paintings.
 In the 16th-century chapel are a beautiful stained glass window and the Augsburg silver Madonna".
 The site has a playground, a small shop and a tearoom.

 The castle, gardens and estate are open to visitors throughout the year.
 During 2019, 47,446 people visited the castle.